-No matter what time frame you decide to trade, it’s important to always have a big picture overview of what the market is doing.
-Multi time frame analysis allows you to do this.
+No matter what time frame you decide to trade the German DAX, it’s important to always have a big-picture overview of what the market is doing.
+Multi time frame analysis allows you to have this big-picture view.
 When your technical analysis is lining up on multiple time frames, then the chances of the analysis being correct increase greatly.

-Let’s look at a 5-minute chart on the Dax.
+Let’s look at a 5-minute chart on the German Dax index.
+This chart is a popular chart for DAX analysis.
 Let’s say we’re looking for something very basic, perhaps a trend in the market so we can go with the momentum.
 It’s clear on this chart that the price is going down.
 Suppose that we want to enter a trade, just on this chart, to follow the direction of the trend.
 We would want to sell here and follow the momentum.

 But let’s get a better idea by looking at a longer-term chart, perhaps the hourly chart.
 We want to find ‘confirmation’ of a similar trend on this time frame.
 So let’s zoom out, but keep the trend line on the chart for reference.

-You can see that the on the hourly chart, the trend is going up, not down.
-So is it a good idea to sell?
+You can see that on the hourly chart, the trend is going up, not down.
+It’s a clearly bullish trend on this time frame.
+So is it still a good idea to sell, like we saw on the previous chart?
 Let’s go back to our original purpose.
 We want to open a trade that goes with the momentum.
 So in this example, no. It’s a bad idea.